Julia sets with Ahlfors-regular conformal dimension one: Introduction

 \subsection{Acknowledgment}

-This works is based on author's Ph.D. thesis at Indiana University.
+This works is based on author's Ph.D. thesis at Indiana University Bloomington.
 The author particularly thanks Dylan Thurston and Kevin Pilgrim for their constant support and encouragement throughout the graduate school years.
-The author also thanks Laurent Bartholdi, Mario Bonk, Dzmitry Dudko, Mikhail Hlushchanka, Jeremy Kahn, and Dierk Schleicher for useful conversations.
+The author also thanks Laurent Bartholdi, Mario Bonk, Dzmitry Dudko, Mikhail Hlushchanka, Jeremy Kahn, Dierk Schleicher, and anonymous referees for useful comments.

 The author was supported by the Simons Foundation Institute Grant Award ID 507536 while the author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI.